-Say Stop working.
-Testing time has now ended.
 Select the "Review" drop-down menu at the top left corner of your test.

-1 From the "Review" menu, scroll to the bottom and select "End of Section."
+From the "Review" menu, scroll to the bottom and select "End of Section."

 Select the "Submit" button.
-Select the "Yes" button to exit the unit.

 - Circulate throughout the room to make sure all students have successfully logged off.
 Then, collect student testing tickets and scratch paper. - Ensure all students are in Exited status if they have completed testing for the day and logged out of TestNav, or Submitted status if they have finished all units. - Return all test materials to your STC.
 Report any missing materials and absent students. - Report any testing irregularities to your STC.